Jhony Vargas

 Then came California.
 A door opened for Jhony to work in San Diego with PlayStation, and this time the move felt different.
 The sun, the ocean breeze, and the openness of the city were gifts after Ireland’s long shadows.
 More importantly, God provided community.
 Jhony and Thaís found Hope Lutheran Church—a small congregation, not filled with young couples like themselves, yet full of warmth.
 The preaching of Pastor Bill captivated Jhony, stirring in him a deeper understanding of the gospel and rekindling the call he had carried for years: the call to share Christ.

-Both Pastor Bill and the Lutheran Mission Society San Diego soon recognized in Jhony a gift for connection.
+Both Pastor Bill and Lutheran Mission Society San Diego soon recognized in Jhony a gift for connection.
 Whether at the beach, on the volleyball court, at the gym, or hosting friends in his home, Jhony seemed always surrounded by people.
 And he did not shy away from speaking about Christ.
 The majority of his friends were spiritually empty, searching for meaning, yet Jhony spoke with boldness and compassion.
 His life had been rescued, and he wanted others to know the same Savior.

 Jhony is not perfect.
 He still wrestles with himself, sometimes being too hard on his own soul, holding himself to impossible standards of holiness and strength.
 There are nights when he lies awake, his mind replaying conversations and decisions, wondering if he could have been a better friend, a more patient partner, a wiser witness.
 At times, the old temptations still whisper, and he feels again the weight of his weakness.
 Yet even here, his heart clings fiercely to the theology that once rescued him—the Lutheran conviction that it is not his works, not his striving, not his climbing toward heaven that secures him, but Christ descending into his very frailty with grace.
 This conviction burns within him like a hidden fire, and it shapes his longing: he wants others to taste that same mercy, to see that same Christ.
 He dreams of sharing it, of opening doors where others see only walls, of being a living witness to the God who meets us in our brokenness.